esphynox/uefn-macos/README.md

 1. Enter in "cmd.exe": `set PATH=%PATH%;C:\Program Files\Fortnite\FortniteGame\Binaries\Win64`
 1. You can use URC CLI now

-## Content Browser hangs on browsing or search
+## Content Browser hangs on browsing props

-Unfortunately I did not found for this issue yet.
-Somitimes it just works for me, and sometimes and it unhangs after few minutes.
-Please let me know if you find out something!
+Unfortunately I did not found direct solution for this issue yet.
+Only thing I can suggest is browse props via Fortnite client running on your device and paste assets from there.